Last Updated on April 17, 2019 by Dave Schoenbeck

 Handling work stress can sometimes be as simple as holding your tongue.
 You might not be able to control how you feel in the moment, but you can control how you react to workplace stressors.

-First of all, take a deep breath before responding to messages or conversations that stress you out.
-It’s important not to make any rash decisions while you’re in a stressed state of mind.
+First, take a deep breath before responding to messages or conversations that stress you out.
+It’s important not to make rash decisions while in a stressed state of mind.
 Give yourself some space to process what happened before you act.

 5. Use your time off.

-Many of us feel guilty for using our paid time off, but taking a periodic vacation or personal days can help you recharge and lessen the long-term effects of workplace stress.
-You don’t even have to go on a real vacation: just spending some time at home or with family can help with handling workplace stress.
+Many of us feel guilty for using our paid time off, but a periodic vacation or personal days can help you recharge and lessen the long-term effects of workplace stress.
+You don’t even have to go on a real vacation: just spending time at home or with family can help handle workplace stress.

 This goes for the workday, too.
-Resist the temptation to take lunch at your desk and be sure to take frequent breaks to use the restroom, get some water, or stretch your legs.
-Even a few minutes away from the computer can help you manage stressful situations.
+Could you resist the temptation to take lunch at your desk and take frequent breaks to use the restroom, get water, or stretch your legs?
+A few minutes away from the computer can help you manage stressful situations.

 Handling work stress is an unavoidable obstacle for any business owner.
 If you’re having trouble dealing with pressure, schedule a free call with me to discuss some helpful strategies.